rfindley/wanikani-open-framework/README.md

 // This function is called when the ItemData module is ready to use. function fetch_items() {
-    // Fetch only radicals from levels 1-3, including /subjects and /assignments var config = {
+    // Fetch only radicals and kanji from levels 1-3.
+    // Include /subjects and /assignments endpoints
+    var config = {
         wk_items: {
             options: {subjects: true, assignments: true},
             filters: {
                 level: '1-3',
-//                item_type: 'rad'
+                item_type: 'rad, kan'
             }
         }
     };